-Coastal recreation and tourism generate $8 to $12 million per year in the United States, and a large proportion of that is located in estuaries.
+Coastal recreation and tourism generate $8 to $12 billion per year in the United States, and a large proportion of that is located in estuaries.

 There are 35 different educational lessons and activities offered through the reserve system, each bundled with all of the necessary tools and resources for implementation.